-Drug levels are not typically used, though toxicology assessments post-mortem may quantify a number of metabolites in the serum.
+Drug levels are not typically used, though toxicology assessments post-mortem may quantify a number of metabolites.

 Professionals thoroughly describe heroin toxicity in the literature and popular media.
 With the high rate of prescription opioid addiction (see opioid use disorder), and the lower cost of heroin, many individuals have developed heroin dependence.
 As discussed above, heroin (especially if administered intravenously) is very likely to cause an overdose and death due to respiratory depression.
 From 2002 through 2013, heroin overdoses went from 0.7 deaths per 100,000 to 2.7.
 In 2013, roughly 517,000 people reported heroin use in the past year, 1.5 times the amount in 2007.
 State and federal legislation are implementing diverse methods to curb this epidemic of heroin overdose deaths.
 The many infectious and economic effects of heroin dependence add to the risk of death.